This legislation would amend New York State's Labor Law by requiring new studies, policies and workplace training whether a need exists or not.

 In addition to the above objections, The Business Council has additional concerns about provisions in the bill including, when a person may request an inspection by the Commissioner, the authority of the Commissioner to go beyond the initial reason for the inspection, the directive for the Commissioner to adopt regulations involving the inspection of locker areas, personal property and other privacy issues, and the integration of the federal Occupational Safety and Health Act (OSHA), an act which employers are already subject to, into this proposed legislation.

-For these reasons, The Business Council opposes this legislation and respectfully urges that it not be enacted by the Senate.
+For these reasons, The Business Council opposes this legislation and respectfully urges that it not be reported by the Assembly Labor Committee.